Bilder endast för illustrativa ändamål

-- Modafinil is prescribed for people who fall asleep during the day due to narcolepsy, or those who work night shifts or have a changing shift pattern
+- Modafinil is a prescription medication prescribed for people who fall asleep during the day due to narcolepsy, or those who struggle to stay awake when working night shifts or who have a changing shift pattern

-- Modafinil is also prescribed for some patients with obstructive sleep apnoea
+- Modafinil medication is also prescribed for some patients with obstructive sleep apnoea

 - Modafinil is often prescribed on a short term basis, as some people experience feelings of dependence when Modafinil is taken for long periods

-- Modafinil is sometimes known by its brand name of Provigil
+- Modafinil is a prescription drug sometimes referred to by its brand name of Provigil (or "generic Provigil")

 How Does Modafinil Work?

 Modafinil alters the amount of certain chemicals within the brain.
-These chemicals have an impact on the part of the brain that controls how alert you feel.
+These chemicals have an impact on the part of the brain that controls how alert a person feels.
 This leads to feelings of wakefulness.

 The body can become accustomed to the effect of modafinil, making you feel dependent on it if you take it for a long time.
 This also means that stopping it can lead to feelings of withdrawal.
-This is why you should only take modafinil as prescribed by your doctor, and attend for regular reviews to check that modafinil is still appropriate for you.
+This is why you should only take modafinil as prescribed by your doctor, pharmacist and/or healthcare provider, and attend for regular reviews to check that modafinil is still appropriate for you.